ARE YOU IN?

 Modern soil surveys show that only scattered areas of Wilmot were suitable for tilling.
 The largest swath extends down the Cascade Brook valley through Wilmot Flat, and there are two smaller areas on Cross Hill and in an arc through northern Wilmot near White’s Pond.
 The rest of the town’s soils are more suitable for grazing livestock and in the early 19th century Wilmot joined the general movement in northern New England to raise sheep for their wool.

 Farming continued at a small scale in Wilmot into the 20th century.
 In 1949 Kay White and Donna Niles, two World War II veterans, founded Freedom Acres, a jam and preserves business that began by harvesting local fruits and berries.
 It closed in 1980.
 The Nowell Farm in North Wilmot was established in the 1950s and in 2017 was protected by a conservation easement through the Ausbon Sargent Land Preservation Trust.
 While crop farming is almost unknown in modern Wilmot, many people grow their own vegetables and some sell them at the Wilmot Farmer’s Market each Saturday between June and September.
 In 2020 Nalla Farm was established on NH Rt.
 4A near Campground Road.
 It is the first CSA (community-supported agriculture) in Wilmot and is very well subscribed.

 Today there are three brick-and-mortar retail businesses in Wilmot and many home-occupation or cottage-industry businesses, and according to the state Employment and Labor Market Information Bureau, 16% of the population works in town.
 Most work elsewhere, with 82% commuting to somewhere in the state and 2% to another state.
-The town has two village districts – Wilmot Flat and Wilmot Center – but at present there is no commerce in them.
+The town has two village districts – Wilmot Flat and Wilmot Center – but at present there is no commerce in either of them.
 In addition to residences, Wilmot Flat is home to the post office, the town office, and the Wilmot Community Association, and in Wilmot Center you will find the public library and the historic town hall.